Meet our Award-Winning chefs

 It all started with my first trip down the coast, which brought me to HWY 92 dotted with local fruit & vegetable stands.
 My personal love for fresh ingredients grew into a key element of the Pasta Moon concept as I came to know the local farmers and their quality products; all part of the coastal lifestyle I found so inviting here in Half Moon Bay.

-Pasta Moon, an innovative footprint of Italian cuisine right here on the Californian coast, 25 years of making house-made pasta, pizzas and desserts, divine according to Michelin!
+Pasta Moon, an innovative footprint of Italian cuisine right here on the Californian coast, over 30 years of making house-made pasta, pizzas and desserts, divine according to Michelin!
 Other main protagonists on the contemporary Pasta Moon Menu which revolves around the farm to table concept: organic produce, the catch of the day, and only the finest cuts of meats and poultry.
-Our strikingly rustic yet refined ambiance lends a genuine warmth that will linger in your senses.
+We are so proud to welcome you to our new home, starting in 2019, featuring a refined and elegant ambiance that will lend a genuine warmth that will linger in your senses.

 Quattro (Four Seasons Silicon Valley)